Michael Chan is a partner and leader of the Tax, Employee Benefits and Executive Compensation Practice Group in the firm's Los Angeles office.

 Welfare Benefit Plans

-A significant portion of Mr. Chan's practice involves advising clients with respect to the employee benefits and ERISA-related issues that arise in the context of mergers and acquisition transactions.
+A significant portion of Michael's practice involves advising clients with respect to the employee benefits and ERISA-related issues that arise in the context of mergers and acquisition transactions.
 His experience in this area includes negotiating and drafting provisions for transactional documents to reflect the division of responsibilities for employee benefit-related liabilities and the representations and warranties regarding such liabilities.

-Corporate & Securities Law Blog Articles
+Corporate & Securities Law Blog Posts

 - "What Employers Need to Know About Healthcare Reform for 2013," December 31, 2012